 - Fresh lemon juice to taste (optional)

-- Thoroughly clean the greens and pick them over for damages leaves and thick stems.
+- Thoroughly clean the greens and pick them over for damaged leaves and thick stems.

 - Heat a large frying pan, saute pan, or pot (the key here is a wide surface area) over high heat.
 Once hot, add the butter and/or oil.
 It should melt and/or heat immediately.
 Quickly add fava greens and cook, stirring, until they're wilted.
 The high heat and stirring help any liquid the leaves release evaporate quickly.